 The extrication of the relevant aspect from the obsolete one, though often as straight-forward as in the instances mentioned, is not always so.
 Where it is not, the extrication might be accomplished keeping in mind the imperative stated above.
 It would effectively mean a separation of sound medical observations from a formidable web of physio-pathological conjectures.

 The classical texts of ayurveda present the tridosha theory as a complete law of patho-physiology.
-This study demotes it to the status of a test-worthy hypothesis.
+This study demotes it to the status of a rule of thumb.
 Howsoever grandiose the classical conception of doshas might be, they are relevant to us, until further research, only as rough theoretical constructs meant to classify clinical features and facilitate right therapeutic choices thereafter.
 Whether the basis for this classification of clinical features is pathogenetic similarity, as the classics hold, or mere therapeutic similarity naively over-extrapolated to imply pathogenetic similarity, will have to be researched.
 The possibility of there not being a tenable basis at all appears somewhat remote.

 तस्मात् सतामत्र न दूषितानि

 Also, the likelihood of evident therapeutic similarity being over-extrapolated in many instances to conjecture pathogenetic similarity cannot be ruled out.